This Lemon Orange Cake is an old-fashioned bundt cake recipe also known as Gold Cake. It’s topped with an orange icing for a juicy pop of flavor!

 What Icing For Orange Cake?

 I love the citrus icing in the recipe because it is nice and thick.
-However, you could also make a simple glaze for this cake if desired.
+However, you could also make a simple glaze or a delicious homemade vanilla buttercream for this cake if desired.

 More Delicious Dessert Recipes